The Enigma (performer): Media appearances

 The Enigma has appeared in a number of television programs including Penn & Teller: Bullshit! and The X-Files (Season 2 - episode 20 "Humbug"), where he played a character named "the Conundrum", loosely based upon himself.
 Palisade Toys later made a toy based on this character as part of their X-Files PALz action figure line.
 This character was also prominently featured on the X-Files pinball machine.

 The Enigma appeared with Jim Rose on The Gong Show in 2008 performing their own chainsaw stunt known as the "kiss of death."
 He was also featured in the 2005 documentary film Freaky Circus Guy alongside sideshow performers Katzen, Danielle D'Meux, and William Darke.

 In 2004, the Enigma appeared with Mike Patton, Jane Wiedlin, Karen Black, and Katzen in Steve Balderson's film Firecracker.
 He performed with Rose in a freak show act called Show Devils.
 In 2007, he appeared in Billy Talent's music video for their single "Fallen Leaves".
+In 2005, the Enigma toured with Pigface as a guitarist, keyboardist, and vocalist during the band's 2005 Free For All tour.
+A documentary DVD chronicling the tour and its creation featured the Enigma as well.
+He would also go on to provide vocals for one track on the band's 2009 album, 6.

-The Enigma released a DVD in 2008 with Rose directed by Robert Monson titled Electric Acid Theatre.
+In 2008, the Enigma released a DVD with Rose, directed by Robert Monson, titled Electric Acid Theatre.

 Additionally, the Enigma has been featured in numerous newspapers, magazines, and books.
 He has twice appeared in National Geographic.
 In 2013, he was featured on the cover of Ripley's Believe It or Not!
 Special Edition.

 He holds a Guinness World Record for his tattoos.